Member Biography

 Continued Government Service/National Politics:

-Elected, Republican, United States Representative, Pennsylvania 18th district, special election, vacancy, death of Richard M. Simpson, 1960.
+Elected, Republican, United States Representative, Pennsylvania 18th district, special election, vacancy, death, Richard M. Simpson, 1960.

 Cited: